 Fort McHenry’s refusal to give up in 1814 despite repeated British attacks exemplifies the perseverance of a winning team.
-Each of the Battle O’ Baltimore champions alliance teams will receive this award.
+This Award is presented to Battle O’ Baltimore champions.

 The Ramparts are the wall where the stalwart citizen-soldiers defended Baltimore from attack.
-Each of the Battle O’ Baltimore finalist alliance teams will receive this award.
+This Award is presented to Battle O’ Baltimore finalists.

 Commodore Rodgers Mentor Award

 John Rodgers commanded the USS President, which fired the first shot of the War of 1812.
-This award goes to the Mentor of the Battle as judged by a distinguished panel of mentors and former mentors
+This award goes to the Mentor of the Battle who best exemplifies FIRST goals and values.

 Battle of North Point Volunteer Award

-The courageous militiamen of Baltimore withstood repeated attacks by the British army until the British gave up at North Point just east of Baltimore.
-This award goes to a Baltimore Area Alliance volunteer selected by the other volunteers for selfless service to the Alliance and the Battle O’ Baltimore
+The stalwart militiamen of Baltimore withstood repeated attacks by the British army until the British gave up at North Point just east of Baltimore.
+This award goes to a volunteer at the Battle O’ Baltimore selected by the other volunteers for selfless service to Maryland Robotics.

 Star Spangled Banner Award

 Our nation’s anthem celebrates the cooperative effort of citizen-soldiers to defend Baltimore.
-This award goes to the team that has demonstrated the FIRST ideals of gracious professionalism and co-opertition or has embraced and demonstrated Safety FIRST as a core team value.
-Teams will nominate each other at the event to determine the winner of this award.
+This Award goes to the team that has demonstrated the FIRST ideals of gracious professionalism and coopertition.